I spent two weeks comparing AI tools before I realized I was procrastinating.

 Write down the one task you need to accomplish this week for your personal brand.
 Pick one AI tool that helps with that task.
 Use it for a full week before evaluating anything else.

 If it works well enough, keep it.
-If it doesn’t, try one alternative.
+If it does not, try one alternative.
 Not five.
 One.

 The goal is to start creating, not to find the perfect tool.
-Perfect tools don’t exist.
-Good enough tools used consistently will beat the perfect tool you’re still researching.
+Perfect tools do not exist.
+Good enough tools used consistently will beat the perfect tool you are still researching.

-For the full picture of how I’m building this, start with the manifesto.
+For the full picture of how I am building this, start with the manifesto.

 The build log.